 It might help to keep a journal where you write down how you’re feeling and your bodily symptoms when you’re down or anxious.
 That way, when those symptoms next appear, you’ll know how to handle them.

-Being apart from loved ones is especially difficult right now, so make sure you keep in touch.
-Reminding yourself that you have a large social network of people that care for you can make you feel more calm too.
+Being apart from loved ones is especially difficult, so make sure you keep in touch.
+Reminding yourself that you have a large social network of people that care for you can make you feel calmer too.